zzzprojects/docs/learnentityframeworkcore.com/pages/dbcontext/modifying-data.md

 });
 context.SaveChanges();
 ```
 In this scenario, it is assumed that the author entity has not been changed, but the books might have been edited.
 The `TrackGraph` method takes the root entity as an argument, and a lambda specifying the action to perform.
-In this case, the root entity, the author has its `EntityState` set to `UnChanged`.
+In this case, the root entity, the author has its `EntityState` set to `Unchanged`.
 Setting the `EntityState` is required for the context to begin tracking the entity.
 Only then can related entities be discovered.
 Books have their `EntityState` set to `Modified`, which as in the previous examples, will result in SQL that updates every property on the entity:
 ```sql
 exec sp_executesql N'SET NOCOUNT ON;
 UPDATE [Books] SET [AuthorId] = @p0, [Isbn] = @p1, [Title] = @p2